AlsoKnownAs-Ax/Project_1-1-Testris-Knapsack-Solver/README.md

+## How to run Phase 3:

+> Open the project in your editor and run the src/knapsack/Main.java

-# How to run the code:
+# How to run the code (Phase 2):

 > Open the project in your code editor
 > Make sure the project is opened entirely